You will have a range of options to choose from when you are looking for accommodation, with varying costs attached.

 - Make full use of any accommodation support offered by your college or students' union, though these services will themselves be under pressure as they will be assisting many students at the same time.

 - Fully check out the area(s) you are considering renting in, on foot as well as online.
 If there are people in the city you know and trust, ask them for recommendations for where to look.

 - Make sure you know how much time you will need to commit to travelling and what it will cost.

 - Do not rush and simply take the first place available, even if you feel under pressure.

 - Insist on viewing premises and testing keys before parting with any deposit or rent money.
 Always be on your guard for scams.
 Check this advice on keeping safe.

 The Competition and Consumer Protection Commission has some good advice on how to identify rental accommodation scams.

-You can also consult Scamwatch – an initiative of housing charity, Threshold, the Union of Students in Ireland, and property website, Daft.ie.
+You can also consult Scamwatch – an initiative of housing charity, Threshold, and property website, Daft.ie.
 This also provides great advice on how to avoid becoming a victim of rental accommodation scams.

 For more information on scams and fraud, visit our Scams and Fraud page.